InnopolisUniversity/MetaAnalysis/Energy Consumed By Two Sorting Algorithms/README.md

 ## Getting Started

 To run the notebook you need to have a [Native R kernel for Jupyter](https://github.com/IRkernel/IRkernel) or a gmail account to run in colab.
-To run on colab : Upload notebook to colab and the `sources_for_ma.txt` file in [`Data`](Data) directory, then you can execute all the cells in the notebook to replicate the results in our experiments.
+To run on colab : Upload notebook to colab and the `sources_for_ma.txt` file in [`Data`](Data) directory, then you can execute all the cells in the notebook to replicate the results in our experiments.<br>

+* <b>R version 4.1.0<b>

 ## Citations and Contact.